 Based in Ripon, I work as Operations Assistant for VetSkills.
 When delegates book onto a course I will be there to guide them through the VetSkills process, making sure everyone gets the most from their experience.

 Originally from Shropshire, I studied at Harper Adams where I graduated in 2007, I moved to North Yorkshire in 2010.
 In my spare time I enjoy walking, shooting and beating with our two Cocker Spaniels.
 I also enjoy running, biking, swimming and baking.

 My role involves developing the XLVets IT infrastructure to enable effective and efficient communication between member practices.
 I provide IT support and development services to XLVets and try to ensure everything runs as smoothly as possible!
 I spend most of my time working from home but attend weekly meetings with the team at the XLVets office in Dalston.
 In my spare time I enjoy playing football, cycling and walking in the Lake District.

-Based at the XL Vets office in Newcastle, I work as Accounts Payable Coordinator supporting the financial efficiency of the business and ensuring suppliers are paid promptly.
-Outside of XLVet life I am usually walking my 2 year old Cocker Spaniel, reading books or shopping!
+Based at the XLVets office in Newcastle, I work as Accounts Payable Coordinator supporting the financial efficiency of the business and ensuring suppliers are paid promptly.
+Outside of XLVets life I am usually walking my two year old Cocker Spaniel, reading books or shopping!

 Based in Newcastle, I joined the team in 2019.
 A self confessed geek, I manage the XLVets IT department, provide IT support to our members and I look after our Audio/Video capability on both live and virtual events.
 When I'm not working, I enjoy spending BBQ's, Cooking, Flying, and going for walks with my partner Sarah and our two French Bulldogs Bella and Frankie.
 A true northerner, I love to grab a bargain and enjoy travelling and making the most of AirBNB deals or getaways.